runeb/sanity-content-migrations/README.md

 }
 ```

 Do your content migrations in `up` (add documents, patch fields, etc).
 If possible, do the inverse in `down` (delete documents, re-patch fields, etc) so your migration can be rolled back.
+Obviously, if you delete a field in the up migration it will be hard to re-instate it in the down migration unless you backup the value somewhere.
+You could save the revision ID and get the previous values that way, or any other way of preserving information.
+Note that you'll want to do this either in the dataset itself, or somewhere else non-local, as these migrations should ideally be runnable from anywhere.

 ### Run pending migrations
 ```